DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScrollView/dxScrollView.md

 ---
 ---
 ##### shortDescription
-The **ScrollView** is a widget that enables a user to scroll its content.
+The **ScrollView** is a UI component that enables a user to scroll its content.

 ##### lib
 dx.web.js, dx.viz-web.js, dx.all.js